V-for-Vaggelis/mockup_to_article/README.md

 # mockup_to_article
-My very first project.
-Using a mockup of an article I created an identical website for that article using html.
+My very first html project.
+Using a mockup of an article I created an identical website for that article.

+## How to run

+The mockup should be available at <a href="https://v-for-vaggelis.github.io/mockup_to_article/">this live page</a>